 In simple terms, an LED lamp is equipped with a built-in modem that modulates the light using visible light communication technology and the light is detected by a Li-Fi USB key/dongle plugged into the socket of a laptop or tablet.
 The Li-Fi USB dongle returns data to the luminaire through an infrared link.

-With the unique features and advantages provided by Li-Fi, there is speculation in the market over Li-Fi replacing other technologies such as Wi-Fi and Bluetooth.
+With the unique features and advantages provided by Li-Fi, market opportunity analysis contributes to the speculation in the market, that Li-Fi might soon be replacing other technologies, such as Wi-Fi and Bluetooth.
 We believe that, though there are a few similarities among the technologies in terms of working methodologies and application areas, Li-Fi will not replace Wi-Fi and Bluetooth technologies completely but will act as an advanced companion.

 Li-Fi is a disruptive technology that is poised to create a large impact on many industries.
-The technology can unlock the potential of IoT, Industry 4.0 applications, and can generate new revenue streams as light-as-a-service (LaaS) in the lighting industry.
+The technology can unlock the potential of IoT, and Industry 4.0 applications, and can generate new revenue streams as light-as-a-service (LaaS) in the lighting industry.
 Governments are likely to be one of the major end-users/beneficiaries of Li-Fi technology.
-Several governments, such as those of U.K, U.S, Dubai, China and India, are pushing towards and providing incentives to use LED lights and are planning to adopt Li-Fi technology as a part of their smart cities initiatives.
+Several governments, such as those of the U.K., U.S., Dubai, China, and India, are pushing towards and providing incentives to use LED lights and are planning to adopt Li-Fi technology as a part of their smart cities initiatives.